byunsy/card-scanner/README.md

 - Press "y" or "Y" if satisfied with the auto-detected edges.
 - Press "n" or "N" if you would like to manually redefine the edges.

+The program might fail to correctly detect the edges of a card if the background is too "complex".
+It works the best when the card is laid flat on a hard surface (eg. table).

 ## Demonstrations

 Case 1.
 The program can accurately detect and read a simple business card.